shiguangqianmo/WBEnsemble/README.md

 This is a PyTorch implementation of our paper.
-We present weight-based ensemble method for crop pest identification: VecEnsemble and MatEnsenble.
+We present weight-based ensemble methods for crop pest identification: VecEnsemble and MatEnsenble.
 Our method achieved the highest accuracy of 77.39% on the large-scale complex-scene IP102 dataset.